Dividend investing can be a way to secure additional income from your portfolio over and above basic asset appreciation. Here’s how it works.

 Dividends are normally paid out on the basis of how many shares you own and your dividends per share (DPS).
 For example, if you have a dividend of £1 and own 100 shares, you’ll receive £100 annually.
 This tends to be paid quarterly so would amount to £25.

-Where to invest in dividend stocks
+What are the best accounts to invest in dividend stocks

 You can compare all the stockbrokers where you can buy stocks that pay dividends or you can read our individual expert and client reviews on the below: